"We are all carrying around repressed

 and counterdependent types of behavior were reactions to fear of abandonment."

 That is true.
-The codependent type of behavior
+The codependent type

-The counterdependent is someone who is so convinced
+The counterdependent is someone who is so

-of their core unworthiness that their defense is to not open themselves
+convinced of their core unworthiness that their defense is to not open themselves

-up enough to admit they need another because they are sure they will be
+up enough to admit they need another because they are sure they will be abandoned

-ever truly opened up to someone, they would run away screaming in horror
+up to someone, they would run away screaming in horror at my shameful being.)

-at my shameful being.)
-So, they abandon before they can be abandoned
+So, they abandon before they can be abandoned (this includes abandoning themselves

-(this includes abandoning themselves by being attracted to people who are
+by being attracted to people who are unavailable - saves them from taking

-Both types of behavior are dysfunctional and self
+Both types of behavior are dysfunctional

-that the relationship continues but the codependent person has to settle
+so that the relationship continues but the codependent person has to settle

 for crumbs instead of truly getting their needs met.)
 Counterdependents